Niloofar Ardalan

 Niloofar Ardalan (born 29 May 1985), also known as Niloofar Ardallani, is an Iranian coach and former player of football and futsal who played in the Iranian women's national football team and the Iranian women's national futsal team and was captain in both teams.
 She played for the Rah Ahan Football Club team as well as the Futsal Clubs teams of Tejarat Khane Bandar Abbas, Persepolis, and the Islamic Azad University of Tehran.

-In the Iranian women's national futsal team's trip to the 2015 AFC Women's Futsal Championship, she encountered her husband's opposition for travel and missed the opportunity to accompany the national team in the tournament.
+Ardalan missed the 2015 AFC Women's Futsal Championship due to her husband's opposition for travel.
 This turned into a controversial topic by the media.
 With numerous follow-ups and finally ordered a permit by the Iranian Attorney General, Ardalan managed to travel with the national team to the 2015 Women's World Futsal Championship in Guatemala.

-During her playtime in the Iranian Women's Futsal League, Ardalan won five championships.
+During her playtime in the Iranian Women's Futsal Premier League, Ardalan won five championships.
 In 2017, Ardalan retired as a player and officially entered the field of coaching.

 Personal life

 She is the daughter of Esmail Ardalan, the former goalkeeper of the Ekbatan Football Club (Tehran).
 She was born in Tehran and lives in this city and has a sister.
 Her husband, Mehdi Toutounchi, was the host of a sports entertainment program (Lezatefootball (The Pleasure of Football)) on the IRIB Varzesh (national sports TV channel).
-After being forbidden by her husband from leaving the country to attend the 2015 Asian Cup in Malaysia, Ardalan filed for divorce, and the divorce was eventually granted.
+After being forbidden by her husband from leaving the country to attend the 2015 AFC Women's Futsal Asian Cup in Malaysia, Ardalan filed for divorce, and the divorce was eventually granted.
 Ardalan went to court, and the judge allowed her to go to the World Tournament, held in Guatemala.
 In 2015, she was listed as one of BBC's 100 Women.
 Ardalan has a son named as Radan.

 Club career

 Rah Ahan Tehran Football Club

-Niloofar Ardalan began her professional football career at the Rah Ahan Tehran F.C.
+Ardalan began her professional football career at the Rah Ahan Tehran F.C.

 Bandar Abbas Tejarat Khane Futsal Club

-The first club experience in futsal of Niloofar Ardalan occurred in Bandar Abbas.
+The first club experience in futsal of Ardalan occurred in Bandar Abbas.
 Following her shining and starry times in the football arena, she decided to start playing in futsal clubs.
 In the first step, she came to an agreement with the managers of Bandar Abbas Tejarat Khane F.S.C. to officially start her futsal activity.
 The presence of Shahrzad Mozaffar, the head coach of Iran Futsal, in this team and the stars who were determined to make history for Iranian women's futsal at the national levels, encouraged and persuaded Ardalan to reach an agreement with this team from Hormozgan Province.

-She played two seasons in this team, and won the championship of the Iranian Women's Futsal Premier League.
+She played two seasons in this team, and won the Iranian Women's Futsal Premier League title.